- DIVISION: Tracheophyta (vascular plants)

 - SPECIES: coulteri

 For obvious reasons, the matilija poppy is often called the "fried-egg plant."
-Its blossoms' sunny-side-up appearance makes it a striking addition to a garden, especially since its flower stalks can grow 6 to 8 feet tall.
+Its blossoms' sunny-side-up appearance makes it a striking addition to a garden, especially since its flower stalks can grow 6 to 8 feet (1.8 to 2.4 meters) tall.

-Averaging 5 to 6 inches in diameter, the Matilija poppy blossom is the largest of any native California plant.
+Averaging 5 to 6 inches (13 to 15 centimeters) in diameter, the Matilija poppy blossom is the largest of any native California plant.
 The thin, wrinkled petals look as if they are made of crepe paper.

-How can a plant be described as both aggressive and finicky?
+How can a plant be both aggressive and finicky?
 Location, location, location.
-Plant a Matilija poppy in "the wrong place," and it will wither and die.
+Plant a Matilija poppy in the wrong place, and it will wither and die.
 However, if you happen to choose just the right spot, it will settle in nicely—and in later years may colonize your garden.

 They tend to prefer gravelly soil, so choose a well-draining spot.
 In nature, they are often found in sunny chaparral and coastal sage scrub communities; sometimes along stream banks and roadsides.